 If you're having trouble sleeping, these resources may help you find out why and discover campus resources to help.

-You will enjoy a mid-day relaxing napping session where you will learn about sleep, do a brief meditation/relaxtion exercies, take a 20 minute nap and do a little stretching.
+Join us for a nap to enhance your academic performance, manage stress, and feel good.
+You will enjoy a mid-day relaxing napping session where you will learn about sleep, do a brief meditation/relaxation exercise, take a 30-minute nap, and do a little stretching.

-All participants will be entered to WIN A FREE MASSAGE at Health & Wellness AND will get a FREE SLEEP KIT.
+All participants will get a FREE SLEEP KIT.

 Importance of ZZZs

-Getting enough sleep helps your body and mind rest and repair and is essential to obtaining the energy necessary to manage stress.
+Getting enough sleep helps your body and mind rest and repair and is essential to obtain the energy necessary to manage stress.
 Sleep is regulated by our biological rhythms that are generally governed by the circadian rhythms of the earth, moon, and sun.
 The rotation of earth from morning to night influences our body.
-It is important for our bodies to be inline with these circadian rhythms, to be awake in the day and sleep when it is dark.
+It is important for our bodies to be in line with these circadian rhythms, to be awake during the day and sleep when it is dark.

 Most young adults need 8-10 hours/night, but most only get 6-7 hours/night.